Tom Brady retires after 22 seasons, 7 Super Bowl titles

 "This is difficult for me to write, but here it goes: I am not going to make that competitive commitment anymore," Brady wrote in a lengthy post on Instagram.
 "I have loved my NFL career, and now it is time to focus my time and energy on other things that require my attention."

-Brady has long stated his desire to spend more time with his wife, supermodel Gisele Bundchen, and three children despite still playing at the top of his game.
+The 44-year-old Brady has long stated his desire to spend more time with his wife, supermodel Gisele Bundchen, and three children despite his unique ability to perform exceptionally well at an age when most athletes are way past their prime.

 People are also reading…